danibix95/sagemaker-template/docker/README.md

 ### Future Changes
 In case more or different Python packages are required to be bundled inside the Docker image, a simple process is provided.
 Indeed, it is sufficient to edit the `requirements.txt` file and executing again the builder script to update the online image, which is the one used for any new Sagemaker training job.

+In addition to the default image (Tensorflow 1.7), other custom images have been made available to test different frameworks and their versions.
+However, those later images have to be tested before being used in production.